antimof/UxPlay/README.txt

-    [Usage](#usage) for details, if you wish to use it. *Some clients with MDM (Mobile Device Management, often present on employer-owned devices) are required to use pin-authentication: UxPlay will provide this even when running without the pin option.*
+    [Usage](#usage) for details, if you wish to use it. *Some clients with MDM (Mobile Device Management, often present on employer-owned devices) are required to use pin-authentication: UxPlay will provide this even when running without the pin option.* Password authentication (-pw *pwd*)is also offered as an alternative solution to pin codes: users need to know the password *pwd* and enter it on their iOS/macOS device to access UxPlay, when prompted (if *pwd* is not set, a displayed random pin code must be entered at **each** new connection.)

 -   By default, UxPlay is locked to its current client until that client drops the connection; since UxPlay-1.58, the option `-nohold`